juliangut/docker-phpdev/README.md

 * Default: not set
 * _Recommended_

 In order to avoid file access problems it is recommended to set this variable to your user's UID.
-You can find your UID by running `id`
+You can find your UID by running `id -u`

 #### USER_GID